Charadriiformes / Charadriidae / Anarhynchus

 Introduction

-The Siberian sand plover (Anarhynchus mongolus) was distinguished from the lesser sand plover complex in 2023, representing the eastern population formerly classified under that name.
-It breeds across the coastal plains of northeastern Siberia.
-The species is strongly migratory, wintering on sandy beaches throughout East and Southeast Asia.
-It is protected under the Agreement on the Conservation of African-Eurasian Migratory Waterbirds.
+A small wader in the plover family, previously grouped with the Tibetan sand plover under the name lesser sand plover.
+It breeds discontinuously across bare coastal plains in north-eastern Siberia and has bred in Alaska.
+The species is strongly migratory, wintering on sandy beaches in east and southeast Asia.
+It is listed under the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA).

 Description